munroev/ParseDemo/README.md

 This was originally a Java Applet written by professor Zerksis D. Umrigar to demonstrate parsing tokens with different context free grammars.
 I modified the code so it became a stand alone app, as Java Applets have become deprecated.
 I addition to implementing grammars of my own, I also added features such as being able to rerun parsings during runtime and being able to choose a grammar from a drop down menu.

-To use simply compile and run the main class in ParsDemo.Java.
+To use simply compile all files and run the main class in ParsDemo.Java.

 ## Windows Vs Linux